SolidWallOfCode/txn_box/doc/dev/design.en.rst

 most common) are copied around as views but this doesn't alleviate the requirement to be careful with the backing memory for those views.

-The class :txb:`FeatureView` is used to track a view along with the source of the memory for the view.
+The class :txb:`FeatureView` is used to track a full along with the source of the memory for the full.
 This is needed only in the :txb:`Context` object which tracks transaction local data.
 For the :txb:`Config` object is is sufficiently efficient to always copy any non-transient string to local storage, as this is only once per configuration.